-Agafia Lykova, also known as the Siberian hermit woman, is an incredible individual who has lived alone in the Russian wilderness for over 70 years.
-The Lykov family – Karp Lykov and his wife, Akulina - moved to the isolated Siberian region of Russia in the 1930s with their two sons.
+Agafia Lykova, known to some as the Siberian hermit woman, is an incredible individual who has lived alone in the Russian wilderness for more than 70 years.
+The Lykov family – Karp Lykov, his wife Akulina, and their two sons – moved to the isolated Siberian region of Russia in the 1930s.
 They built a cabin and had two more children, including Agafia.

-Her Uncle Was Murdered By Bolsheviks
+Agafia's Uncle Was Murdered By Bolsheviks

 In 1936, Karp Lykov's brother was killed by a Bolshevik patrol outside their small town in Western Russia.
 This upset Karp and his wife, Akulina, who were pacifists.
 Determined to get away from Communism and escape religious persecution they felt under the regime, they left their village near the city of Kursk with their two sons.

 Prior to Agafia's birth in 1944, the Lykovs found a spot in the Siberian wilderness to settle down with their sons.
-To say life was extremely difficult would be an immense understatement.
-Their diet consisted of potatoes and wild mushrooms.
+To say life was extremely difficult would be an understatement.
+Their diet consisted primarily of potatoes and wild mushrooms.
 They made their own clothing from a spinning wheel they brought with them during the several-hundred-mile journey.

 Up until the age of 35, the only people Agafia knew were her family.
 In 1978, a group of geologists inadvertently encountered them.
-The scientists discovered that Agafia spoke an unusual language that was due to her family's separation from the rest of the world.
+The scientists discovered that Agafia spoke an unusual language that the family had developed due their isolation from the rest of the world.

 Her Family Didn't Know About World War II Or That A Man Had Landed On The Moon

-The Lykovas lived in such isolation that they had no idea that incredible events had taken place around the world.
-They didn't know that Neil Armstrong landed on the moon on July 20, 1969, or that World War II had occurred.
+The Lykovs lived in such isolation that they had no idea that incredible events had taken place around the world.
+They didn't know that Neil Armstrong landed on the moon on July 20, 1969, or that even that World War II had occurred.
 The family didn't use a television or electricity.
 Agafia had never seen or heard a car or plane.